- Alcohol in the Housing Community

 - Bicycle Registration and Permits

-- All bicycles must be registered at the Housing Lodge.
+- All bicycles must be registered at a Housing desk location (Lodge or John Pugh Hall).
 Registration is free, and each item will receive a numbered permit sticker to be placed securely on the bicycle.
 It is the residents’ responsibility to make sure the permit stickers stay on the bicycle and to request a new registration if the original sticker has been lost.
 On a bicycle, the permit decal should be placed on the upper section of the main frame, near the handlebars.

 - Cable Television